 Solar Coming to the Rescue

-Because transportation and residential power consumption is where most of Utah’s pollution is coming from, the resolution resides within us.
+Because transportation and residential power consumption are where most of Utah’s pollution is coming from, the resolution resides within us.
 Many have found that carpooling to work, riding a bike, or pre-planning an efficient route helps save fuel.

-People can also help by installing smart home energy saving tools, such as the smart thermostat.
-This allows people to not only control their energy consumption, but track it, which encourages them to be more energy-conscientious.
+People can also help by installing smart home energy-saving tools, such as the smart thermostat.
+This allows people to not only control their energy consumption but track it, which encourages them to be more energy-conscientious.

 Keeping track of energy consumption can be a tedious task.
-With solar, however, people can make a difference without having to cut back on air conditioning or needing to carpool to work.
+With solar, however, people can make a difference without having to cut back on the air conditioning or needing to carpool to work.